raspberrypilearning/explore-a-3d-world/en/step_4.md

         transform.Rotate(0, Input.GetAxis("Horizontal"), 0);
 ```

+Save your code and switch back to the Unity editor.
+Unity will load your updated Script.

 --- /task ---

 --- task ---
 **Test:** Click Play to enter Playmode and try out your code.
 Use A/D or left and right arrow keys to rotate.

+**Debug:** If you are still seeing output to the console and movement isn't working, then make sure you have saved your script in the code editor.

 --- /task ---

 You can also control the speed of movement and rotation.